kirstyburgoine/automattic-glowline/README.md

 * Remove defend.css
 * Find and Replace all 'TODO:' to check all tasks have been followed up and remove when done
+* Check things like author images to be retina ready
+* Check all hover states have focus and active

 ### Theme Settings (controlled in Admin) ###